As an Amazon Associate I earn from qualifying purchases.

 If you’ve found something that you think is legitimately valuable you should start off by doing some research.
 Do you best to authenticate it yourself.
 Your personal authentication won’t be worth much but, if you can figure out that it’s not worth anything, it will save you money down the road.

 If you spend much time at thrift stores you’ll likely find items worth hundreds or thousands of dollars.
 Items at that level can readily be sold on eBay (which is in our wheelhouse).
-Check out some of our articles that show you what to look for at thrift stores and how to sell it on eBay!
-Good luck!
+In fact, some of the most expensive items sold on eBay were actually found at thrift stores.

 What’s the best thing you’ve found lately?